Harlow and Gilston Garden Town

 As well as working with other local authorities and statutory bodies, the council is committed through its Statement of Community Involvement (SCI) and District Plan to ensuring that engagement with the local community at every stage of the planning process is undertaken.
 A Gilston Area Community Engagement Strategy has been produced with input from representatives of the local parishes, which aims to establish how the various parties involved in the growth of the Gilston Area will undertake engagement, collaboration and co-operation with the community at various stages of the planning process.

-East Herts and Harlow Councils are currently considering the detail of the submitted applications, with a view to determining the two crossing applications in the Autumn.
-It is likely that the determination of the Outline application will be delayed until Spring 2022.
+East Herts Council is currently considering the detail of the submitted Outline applications.
+It is likely that the determination of the Outline applications will be delayed until Summer 2022.

 Everyone who responded will be notified about when a decision will be taken on the applications.